imliam/Lua-Collections/README.md

 <a name="method-partition"></a>
 ### `partition(callback)`

-**Description:** Returns a pair of elements that pass and fail a given truth test.
+**Description:** Returns a pair of collections, one containing elements that pass a given truth test, and the other containing elements that fail the given truth test.

 **Returns:** `Collection`, `Collection` *(pair)*